VenusFallen/R9Tools/README.md

 ### Profiles

 Save, load, and delete named configurations.
-Settings and mappings are stored per-profile, making it easy to maintain separate setups per game.
+All module settings are stored per-profile, making it easy to maintain separate setups per game.

 - Select a profile from the dropdown, then click **Apply** to load it
 - Use **Save** next to the dropdown to overwrite the current profile, or enter a new name and click **Save** to create one
 - A protected **Default** profile is always available and cannot be deleted or overwritten
-- Loading a profile always starts with recoil, crosshair, and remapper disabled
+- Loading a profile always starts with recoil, crosshair, remapper, and rapid fire disabled
 - The top bar flashes to confirm saves (green), loads (blue), and deletes (red)

 ---